michael-sumner/go-make-things/content/articles/2021/2021-03-12-the-difference-between-attributes-and-properties.md

 // Update the value
 greeting.setAttribute('value', 'Hello there!');

-// If you have made any updates to the field, these both return "Hello there!"
+// If you haven't made any updates to the field, these both return "Hello there!"
 // If you HAVE updated the field, val1 returns whatever was typed in the field instead let val1 = greeting.value;
 let val2 = greeting.getAttribute('value');